jvanlint/Home-Time/README.md

 - [x] Obtains the next 3 expected arrival times from the Tram Tracker API for both north and south bound tram stops
 - [x] Enables the user to schedule a local notification for a user defined number of minutes before the tram is due to arrive.
-- [x] Written in Swift5 and uses modern
+- [x] Written in Swift5 and modern app development practices including Storyboards and Auto Layout.
-- [x] Uses REA colour pallette
+- [x] Uses REA colour pallette and certain design elements
+- [x] Custom icon and logo!

 ## Requirements